|Hybrid and Electric Vehicle Engineering Academy|

 Thermal Management for Batteries and Power Electronics

-Dr. Saeed J. Siavoshani is currently a Technical Program Manager for LMS, A Siemens Company and an adjunct professor at the University of Detroit Mercy where he teaches a comprehensive electric vehicle course.
-In addition Dr. Siavoshani serves as the Chief Industry Advisor for SAE Professional Development Seminars and Academies.
-Over the past two decades, he has worked for the Dow Chemical company, General Motors Corporation and Ford Motor Company as an NVH technical specialist.
-During his career, Dr. Siavoshani has also worked on composite projects related to offshore oil and gas, infrastructures, and pressure vessels and automotive systems including powertrain, body structure, exhaust/induction systems as well as the interior and exterior of the vehicle.
-He has also been instrumental in the development of new technology, notably the integrated Front of Dashboard concept and Acoustomize, a unique method of analyzing and offering solutions to automotive noise problems.
-He has also worked in the area of thermoforming utilizing electro-magnetic field technology.
-Dr. Siavoshani has helped to build the infrastructure for the electric vehicle battery pack including thermal management as well as reducing the weight of the overall battery.
-He has been granted several patents and was presented the SAE Forest R. McFarland Award in 2012 for distinction in professional development and education.
-Dr. Siavoshani has a M.S. in Mechanical Engineering from Wayne State University and a Ph.D. in Mechanical Engineering from Oakland University.
+Dr. Siavoshani is a technical specialist in the area of hybridization and electrification in Siemens Company.
+He is also an adjunct professor at Wayne State University where he teaches several comprehensive electric vehicle courses.
+In addition he serves as the hybrid academy lead instructor & the Chief Industry Advisor for SAE Professional Development Seminars and Academies.
+Since 1998, he has worked for the Dow Chemical Company, General Motors Corporation and Ford Motor Company.
+During his career, he has been instrumental in the development of new technologies in the area of ANVCT, powertrain & vehicle light weight technology & BIW structural integrity.
+He has also developed Acoustomize, a unique method of analyzing and offering solutions to automotive noise problems.
+Dr. Siavoshani has helped to build & implement a balance among vehicle attributes such as NVH, thermal management and vehicle energy consumption.
+He has also led the development of different battery packs in the XEVs vehicle applications.
+He has been granted several patents and was presented the SAE Forest R. McFarland Award for distinction in professional development and education.
+Dr. Siavoshani has a Ph.D. in Mechanical Engineering.

-Dr. Gene Liao is Professor and Director of Electric-drive Vehicle Engineering & Alternative Energy Technology program at Wayne State University, where he also manages the electric propulsion and battery testing laboratories.
+Dr. Gene Liao is currently Professor and Director of Electric Transportation Technology Program at Wayne State University, where he also manages the Electric Propulsion Integration Laboratory.
 Dr. Liao is experienced in the areas of hybrid drivetrains and automotive manufacturing.
-Prior to Wayne State, he worked as a practicing engineer for over fifteen years with General Motors, Ford Motor, and Toyota Motor Company.
+Prior to Wayne State, he worked as a practicing engineer for over fifteen years with General Motors and Ford Motor Company.
 Dr. Liao has research and teaching interests in the areas of electric-drive vehicle simulation and development, vehicle dynamics, and automotive components design and manufacturing.
-He has published more than 110 journal and conference papers, and four book chapters in these areas.
-He is the PI and co-PI for several federal and state funded projects in electric-drive vehicle and advanced energy storage systems.
-As an international recognized expert in these areas, he has served on the technical review committees for the National Science and Engineering Research Council of Canada, Singapore National Climate Change Secretariat and Research Foundation, Green Energy Transport Sector in the Sultanate of Oman, and Renewable Energy Engineering of Ethiopian Defense University.
-He holds a Doctor of Engineering from the University of Michigan-Ann Arbor, Mechanical Engineer from Columbia University, M.S. from the University of Texas at Arlington, and B.S. from National Central University (Taiwan), both in Mechanical Engineering.
+He has published more than 100 journal and conference papers, and two book chapters in these areas.
+He is the PI and co-PI for several federal and state funded projects in electric- drive vehicle and advanced energy storage systems, and has developed and offered several professional development programs in vehicle electrification and advanced energy storage for industry.
+Dr. Liao has been invited to serve as a proposal reviewer for the US National Science Foundation, and the Natural Sciences and Engineering Research Council of Canada.
+He also serves on the advisory council for the Michigan Academy for Green Mobility Alliance (MAGMA).
+He holds a Doctor of Engineering in Manufacturing Engineering from the University of Michigan-Ann Arbor, Mechanical Engineer from Columbia University, M.S. from the University of Texas at Arlington, and B.S. from National Central University (Taiwan), both in Mechanical Engineering.